‘I don’t want to come back to the Capitol’: Raskin recounts his own family’s terror on Jan. 6

 “They said they heard Trump was calling on his followers to come to Washington to protest,” Raskin said.
-“And they asked me directly, Would it be safe?”
+“And they asked me directly, would it be safe?”

-In an emotional closing argument, Raskin recounted the horrors of his own family’s experience in the Capitol that day as they hid from a violent mob under a desk — a reminder, Raskin said, of how Trump’s trial was personal for many.
+In an emotional argument in the proceedings for the impeachment trial of former president Donald Trump, Raskin recounted the horrors of his own family’s experience in the Capitol that day as they hid from a violent mob under a desk — a reminder, Raskin said, of how Trump’s trial was personal for many.

 Of “how personal democracy is,” he said.
-“And how personal the loss of democracy is too.”
+“And how personal the loss of democracy is, too.”

 It was not the first time Raskin had told the story of how the tragedy at the Capitol collided with his family’s own — the loss of Tommy, 25, to suicide on New Year’s Eve.